michael-collins/DART204/unit3.md

 Another very important thing to keep in mind when parenting layers and rigging a character is the **anchor point** of your layers.
 The anchor point is what defines your layer's center of rotation.
 As an example, the center of rotation of an arm is the shoulder, while the center of rotation of the forearm is the elbow.
 For this reason it is very important to place the anchor points of your layers properly **before you start rigging**.

-Lesson 6: Rigging, Forward and Inverse Kinematics
+Lesson 6: Forward Kinematics, Inverse Kinematics and Walk Cycle